orsinium/pipecli/wiki/source/index.rst

-.. exec documentation master file, created by sphinx-quickstart on Sat May 19 10:19:13 2018.
+.. pros documentation master file, created by sphinx-quickstart on Sat May 19 10:19:13 2018.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to exec's documentation!
+Welcome to pros's documentation!
 ===================================

 .. toctree::